cheeseweasel/amz_sp_api/lib/feeds-api-model/README.md

 # feeds-api-model

-AmzSpApi::FeedsApiModel - the Ruby gem for the Selling Partner API for Feeds
+AmzSpApi::FeedsApiModel - the Ruby gem for the Feeds v2021-06-30

 The Selling Partner API for Feeds lets you upload data to Amazon on behalf of a selling partner.